Trucking Industry Safety Advocate Urges for NHTSA Forward Collision Avoidance System Mandate

 While Some Companies Install CAS, Adoption Lags Without a National Standard

 Ms. Gillian argues that it is long passed time for NHTSA to adopt a system of performance requirements to rate and classify various types of collision avoidance technologies.
 She states that NHTSA has already taken this step for many other types of safety technologies including seat belts, brakes, tires, airbags, and electronic stability control systems.
 The adoption of a national standard for collision warning and avoidance systems would ensure that systems vehicle-to-vehicle function in substantially the same manner.
 Furthermore, minimal standards would also provide further confidence that a CAS will function at the critical moments it is intended to operate.

 Other aspects of the proposed regulation would mandate the installation of a particular type of CAS known as forward collision avoidance and mitigation braking, or F-CAM.
-F-CAM would be required to be installed on all new commercial trucks and buses with a minimum gross vehicle weight rating of 10,000 pounds.
+F-CAM would be required to be installed on any new commercial trucks or buses with a minimum gross vehicle weight rating of 10,000 pounds.

 The F-CAM system works through the use of both radar and sensors.
-These input devices will alert the commercial motor vehicle operator that his or her vehicle is traveling too fast or too closely to another vehicle ahead that is stopped or traveling more slowly.
-If the system determines that a risk is about to become imminent, it can automatically apply the brakes to avoid the accident or mitigate the consequences of the accident.
+These input devices will alert the commercial motor vehicle operator that his or her vehicle is traveling too fast or too closely to a vehicle ahead that will be stopped or traveling at a slow speed.
+If the system notifies that there would be a risk about to become imminent, it can automatically apply to stop to avoid the accident or mitigate the consequences of the accident.

 Commercial Trucking Safety Can be Significantly Improved with Today’s Technology